Transportation in Montana: Rail transport

 In terms of freight transportation, the BNSF Railway is the largest freight railroad with 1983 mi of track in Montana.
 The Class II Montana Rail Link operates 817 mi of track leased from BNSF within the state.
 A number of other small railroad companies also exist.

+Aggregated entries from McGraw's electric railway directories report about 89 km of operating track for Montana streetcar and interurban companies in 1894 and an observed maximum of about 449 km in 1918.